osumoclement/script.black.bars.never/readme.md

 The picture will not be distorted in any way as the zoom is linear, however, on most media, small parts on the left and right will be cut off.
-Luckily, everything that's important tends to fall in the middle of tbe scene most of the time.
+Luckily, everything that's important tends to fall in the middle of the scene 99% of the time.
 The advantages of experiencing an immersive picture that fills the periphery should be enough to overweigh the disdvantage of missing sides.

 # Supported platforms